-Lutetium (Lu) is a chemical element that is included on the United States Geological Survey's 2022 Critical Minerals list.
-Lu is a lanthanide.
-It is the rarest and the heaviest of the rare earth elements (REEs).
-It is a silvery white metal used in alloys, optics, synthetic gemstones, nuclear medicine, and catalysts.
+Yttrium (Y) is a chemical element that is included on the United States Geological Survey's 2022 Critical Minerals list.
+Y is typically grouped with the lanthanides (lanthanum to lutetium on the periodic table) as a rare earth element (REE).
+It is a silvery transition metal used in LEDs, phosphors, alloys, chemical catalysts, ceramics, nuclear medicine, and optics (primarily lasers).
+It is also a battery metal, and used in some types of lithium-ion batteries.